Gift-giving these days is like a minefield. What are the gift-giving occasions? And are we required to give gifts?

 Some like to give a small gift of appreciation for being invited into someone’s home.
 It could just be a visit to catch up or a dinner invitation.

 Usually something small for the homeowner like flowers, wine, or chocolates.

 It is an occasion to celebrate when a child loses one of their teeth.
 Especially when the tooth fairy (mother or father) leaves a gift in its place.
 The gift is usually money.

-Let’s face students of any age could do with an encouragement gift.
+Let’s face it what students of any age could do with an encouragement gift.

 Older students would welcome something for themselves or their living situation.
 This is because most of them struggle to come up with enough money to get through the year.